Archetypal Animals Studio: Sep 11th- Oct 30th

-In this online studio course we will explore internal and external psychological landscapes through the lens of animal archetypes.
-Across times and cultures archetypal animal images have played a healing role in communities, through individual and shamanic work.
-These ancient earth connecting practices our ancestors used are ones we also can access…
+In this online studio course we explore internal and external psychological landscapes through the lens of animal archetypes.
+Across times and cultures archetypal animal images have played a healing role in communities, through personal and shamanic work.
+Some of these ancient earth connecting practices our ancestors used are ones we also can access…

 Together over the 8 weeks each class member will build an animal family that collects personally inspiring and grounding archetypal themes.
 Weeks will have creative prompts, introductory Jungian terms and sharing of ideas and processes.
 In our exercises and activities you will be free to use any artistic medium you feel comfortable with, though demonstrations of multiple mediums will be offered - beginning artists welcome.
 An online space called MIRO will be used to share work virtually.